The best way to clean slate patios

 It is unlikely you will need other cleaning agents unless you have been replacing old jointing materials with new.

-After cleaning with Patio Cleaner Plus lots of rinsing off will be required – and a good jet wash!
+After cleaning with Patio Cleaner Plus lots of rinsing off will be required – and possibly a little pressure washing.

-If you are going to strip old sealers, please contact us this can be quite involved.
-It is often difficult to identify the old sealer unless you have a container left over.
-There are ways of doing this, but it is beyond the scope of this article.
+If you need to strip old sealers, please contact us this can be quite involved.
+It is often difficult to identify old sealers unless you have a container left over.
+There are ways of identifying old sealers, but it is beyond the scope of this article.

 Removing Efflorescence